colomoto/colomoto-web/content/methods/updatings/sequential/index.md

 methods: sequential
 ---

-The sequential updating policy can be seen as a special case of asynchronous updating.
+The sequential updating requires the definition of an ordering of the components.
-Here, an ordering of the nodes is determined, and a sequence of successor states can be constructed by applying the regulatory functions in this order.
-Like in the synchronous case, there is only a single successor state at each step.
+This updating is deterministic: each state has a single successor.
+The successor of a state is obtained by updating all components in the defined order, such that the update of each component takes into account the changes of the previous ones.

+As the state is updated between each components, this defines a sequence of intermediate successors leading to the final state.
+A transition from a state to its successor then corresponds to a trajectory in the asynchronous updating.

-The chosen order of the components can dramatically change the resulting STG.
+The chosen order of the components can dramatically change the resulting dynamics.